asmohammadi/MyLinuxDocs/Bash Script/Training/05-Bash Training.md

     exit 1
 else
     echo $number > $path
-    echo "Awsome, here is the path to your number: ${path} " exit 0 fi
+    echo "Awesome, here is the path to your number: ${path} " exit 0 fi
 ```